Lapraka Airfield

 The Lapraka Airfield or Tirana Aerodrome (IATA: ZOOH) was an airfield located in Tirana, Albania.
 It is the former airport of Albania's capital.
-It used to house an air force regiment with Y-5s, operating from the old runway, and later, from the grass runway.
+It used to house an air force regiment with Y-5 biplanes, operating from the old runway, and later, from the grass runway.
 Currently, Lapraka only houses the helicopters of the Albanian government.
-The airfield is located in the north western part of Tirana, although it is hardly recognizable as such.
-From the town center, take the Rruga Durresi towards Durres.
+The airfield is located in the north western part of Tirana.